 • WinSCP (to maintain all my webpages from my Windows host)

-• avast!
-Note that you have to be very clever to get the absolutely free version of AVG, the anti-virus I used to recommend.
+• AVG and avast!
+Note that you have to be careful to get the absolutely free version of AVG, the anti-virus I used to recommend.
 Moreover, I had some trouble (resolved) once installing it on Windows XP and, even after considerable searching and playing around, never found a solution that would work for the new Windows Vista box in my kitchen.
-So, I've abandoned recommending AVG and now recommend avast! for which I found much support during my research to figure out how to solve the AVG nightmare.
-I'll be migrating all my Windows computers over to this product.
+But I still recommend AVG for use on Windows XP and 7.

 • The GIMP (on Linux) I have to use this on Linux and it's pretty gimpy to be sure: the tool controls aren't as accurate and useful as those of PaintShopPro or Adobe PhotoShop, but it's free.